 What To Do About Black Bugs On Sunflowers

-Chrysanthemum lace bugs are insects that are active during the warmer months of spring through summer and often feed on herbaceous plants and perennials in the Aster family, such as sunflowers, asters, and black-eyed Susans.
+Chrysanthemum lace bugs are active during the warmer months of spring through summer and often feed on herbaceous plants and perennials in the Aster family, such as sunflowers, asters, and black-eyed Susans.

 Nymphs: Smaller and darker than adults.
 Wingless, brown, and shiny.
 They suck sap from the leaf and are often found clustered on the underside of leaves.
 Nymph exoskeletons remain on plants after molting.

 The piercing mouth parts suck sap from the leaves and create a mottled appearance on the top of the leaves.
-When there are many bugs, the leaves get very discolored and often fall off prematurely
+When there are many bugs, the leaves get discolored and often fall off prematurely.

 Larger plants may tolerate more damage than smaller plants.
-Keep an eye on new growth and young leaves.
-Follow the treatment plan (listed below) as needed.
+Monitor new growth and young leaves, and follow the treatment plan (listed below) as needed.

 The most affected plants are sunflowers and other Aster family members, including mums, black-eyed Susans, and asters.